robspuerta/Project-2-Dashboards---A-life-saving-tool/README.md

-# Project II - Dashboards: A Life Saving Tool
+# Project II - Dashboards: A Life-Saving Tool
 Exploring how a well designed visual tool gives a quick view of the whole company

 <img src="https://github.com/robspuerta/Project-2-Dashboards---A-life-saving-tool/blob/main/Github%20repository%20banner.png" alt="Robin Puerta Business Process Analyst + Product Analyst">

-With new achieved-milestones comes new unforeseen problems, therefore is essential to keep a close eye on our strategy performance so we can make quick adjustments if required, but...
+With new achieved milestones comes new unforeseen problems, therefore is essential to keep a close eye on our strategy performance so we can make quick adjustments if required, but...

 ### How can we have a quick but meaningful insight into the key processes' performance?